-Meeting Dates TBD Link to: Agendas and Minutes
+Meeting Dates TBD

 III.A.
 Human Resources

 Classified Staffing Prioritization Committee

 This committee is responsible for the annual prioritization of classified staffing requests made by departments through the annual unit planning process.
 In prioritizing these requests the committee contributes to the College's institutional capacity in pursuit of its mission, vision and goals.